SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

+# Description
+A codebase that performs Bayesian inference using Markov Chain Monte Carlo sampling

 # Python version

 dl_inference is a Python script that implements a Rate State model and performs Bayesian inference on the generated time series.
 It utilizes the `rsf` module and `matplotlib` library.